annanay25/Notes---Polyhedral-Compilation/README.md

 Solution space = For the cross product of arrays and loops —> Calculate ( buffer size, bandwidth requirement ) tuple for each combination.

-Optimization Problem =  	Sum of buffer sizes < Available on-chip resources. such that.
-Bandwidth use is maximized.
+Optimization Problem =  	*Sum of buffer sizes < Available on-chip resources. such that.
+Bandwidth use is maximized*

 How to get max bandwidth use?
 Choose effective tile sizes.
 TBD in Section 5.